Top

 After passing Bayers Lake, you’ll cross Horsehoe Lake Drive and have a straight run of 800m until passing by Black Duck Pond & Lovett Lake.
 400m beyond the lake you’ll cross Lakeside Park Drive and onto the trailhead parking lot for the B.L.T.
 Trail.
 From here the trail changes from asphalt paving to a compacted crusher dust (gravel) base.

 The Chain Of Lakes Trail is great as an active transportation route, or purely for recreation.
-As such, it’s an often busy, popular trail used for many different activities.
+As such, it’s an often-busy, popular trail used for many different activities.
 Great for training for a new personal best with your GPS smartwatch, a family outing with strollers, and bikes in tow, or a long, flat, smooth rollerblading adventure.
 With this mix of trail users, it’s important to be equipped with a bicycle bell to safely pass others, and helmets are the law.
 It’s also a good place to have a rearview safety device to see what’s going on behind you before you change lanes to pass.

 As the trail continues on as the B.L.T. trail and the St. Margarets Bay Trail, it turns to a crusher dust base, so don’t plan on rollerblading to St. Margarets Bay just yet.
 Biking, however, is ideal.
 With connections to Cleveland & Queensland Beaches, it makes for a direct biking route of 47km from Halifax.
 Graves Island Provincial Park is a great place to camp, another 26km beyond the beaches.